Kaisbn/rjv/subjects/subject.rst

      }

-Add in some clever use of SAMs, lambdas, a scheduler, a strategy and maybe even some observers and it should be quite easy to start playing with probes and templars.
+Add in some clever use of SAMs (Single Abstract Method), lambdas, a scheduler, a strategy and maybe even some observers and it should be quite easy to start playing with probes and templars.